Align your money with your values

-Rivers & Mountains GreenFaith Circle is providing free on-site and on-line workshops on how individuals can move their personal finances away from funding fossil fuel extraction, production and distribution... and instead see their deposits, premiums and investments used to fund local businesses and farms, affordable housing, and the development of clean energy.
+Rivers & Mountains GreenFaith Circle provides free on-site and on-line workshops on how individuals and organizations can move their finances away from funding fossil fuel extraction, production and distribution... and instead see their deposits, premiums and investments used to fund local businesses and farms, affordable housing, and the development of renewable clean energy.

 To host a workshop, write to: firstname.lastname@example.org

 If you bank with Chase, Citi, Wells Fargo, Bank of America, TD Bank, U.S. Bank or other major Wall Street banks, your money is being used to fund climate destruction.
 There are many local options that use your deposits to fund local ventures and not for fossil fuel projects.
 Learn how to find such regional and local community banks and credit unions.